 It is no coincidence that Comelz has chosen a company that produces splitting machines: “We produce cutting machines and, in general, machines dedicated to the assembly department – continues Alex Corsico – With Camoga we greatly expand our range of action.
 Camoga will be the one to carry on the entire assembly division, both for footwear and for leather goods and the automotive sector”.

 To those who wonder if this acquisition is a prelude to approach other sectors, Corsico answers: “We will certainly focus more on automotive and furniture.
 I do not deny that we are also looking at other sectors.
 Maybe one day we will expand our action plan”.

-Last news: “Soon, within a couple of weeks, we will conclude another highly strategic acquisition process with a software house of about fifty people.
-At this point the software and personalisation component becomes more and more important in all products, hence the need to structure ourselves to the maximum even in this regard”, concludes Alex Corsico.
+“Nowadays, the software and personalisation component becomes more and more important in all products, hence the need to structure yourself to the maximum even in this sense”, commented Alex Corsico.